tsupinie/gridradpy/README.md

 ## gridradpy
-A Python module for loading and QC-ing GridRad-Severe data (http://gridrad.org/index.html).
-This is based off the Python scripts available at http://gridrad.org/software.html.
+A Python module for loading and QC-ing GridRad-Severe data (http://gridrad.org/index.html). `gridradpy` is based off the Python scripts available at http://gridrad.org/software.html.
 It has the same functions, but written using xarray.
+It also includes a download script that requires a free account at UCAR's [Research Data Archive](https://rda.ucar.edu/).

 ### Installation
 ```bash